 Schematic of the basic types of oil and natural gas deposits

 The search for crude oil begins with geologists who study the structure and history of rock layers below the earth's surface to locate areas that may contain deposits of oil and natural gas.

 Geologists often use seismic surveys on land and in the ocean to find the right places to drill wells.
 Seismic surveys on land use echoes from a vibration source at the surface of the earth, usually a vibrating pad under a special type of truck.
 Geologists can also use small amounts of explosives as a vibration source.
-Seismic surveys conducted in the ocean rely on blasts of sound that are used to create sonic waves to explore the geology beneath the ocean floor.
+Seismic surveys conducted in the ocean rely on blasts of sound that create sonic waves to explore the geology beneath the ocean floor.

 Advances in drilling and production technologies have increased U.S. oil production